ROILTechnology/ROIL_info/terms.md

 permalink: /terms/
 ---

-*Last updated October 22, 2020. v1.00.
+*Last updated November 2, 2020. v1.00.
 Changes will be logged.*

 These terms of service (the "Terms") are the legal framework that governs your rights and obligations in using the ROIL mobile applications and in accessing